dmacvicar/terraform-provider-libvirt/contrib/README.md

 # Community Driven Docker Examples
-These docker containers are meant to serve as an isolated develop/deployment environment.
-Each docker container has the terraform libvirt provider built and placed in the custom plugins folder.
+These docker containers are meant to serve as an isolated development environment.
 The most common use case for these containers is to run your terraform environment in a isolate container talking to a `remote` libvirt system.

 Please refer to the distro's `README.md` for specific instructions.